Designing Accessible Push Notification Opt-Out Flows

 - Tab Navigation Flow: Verify focus order matches visual hierarchy.
 Confirm no focus traps outside the modal.

-- Toggle State Announcement: Toggle the control and verify screen reader announces
+- Toggle State Announcement: Activate the switch control and verify the screen reader announces the new

 Escape.
-Verify focus returns to the original trigger element. - Post-Opt-Out State: Confirm live region reads confirmation message without interrupting ongoing speech.
-Validate that backend subscription status reflects the UI state within
+Verify focus returns to the original trigger element. - Post-Opt-Out State: Confirm the live region reads the confirmation message without interrupting ongoing speech.
+Validate that backend subscription status reflects the UI state within 500 ms.